kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > **[LAUGHTER – MULTIPLE WOMEN, DISTORTED]**

 > *"There was a girl in our complex.
-She'd tuck her hair under the helmet, and we’d pass her the ration powder first like she was a captain.
+She'd always tuck her hair in a ponytail, and we’d pass her the ration powder first like she was a captain.
 One time she traded an entire night's sleep for three hormone capsules smuggled in through Callisto.
 I never asked how she knew which guards were stupid."*

 > *"...She didn’t talk about who she was.
 She didn’t have to.
 She walked like someone who had survived every kind of 'no.'"*